Chicken Stew with Biscuit Topping

 Pin RecipeJump to Recipe

-This recipe is for one of my all-time favourite comfort foods – piping hot creamy chicken stew topped with golden, buttery biscuits.
-Homey and satisfying.
+This Chicken Stew with Biscuit Topping is one of my favourite comfort foods: piping hot creamy chicken stew topped with golden, buttery biscuits.
+It’s homey and satisfying.

 Save this recipe!